simpleledger/slp-faucet/README.md

 This project is an example of an SLP faucet website.
 The site allows users to enter their SLP address and the server-side process will send the user's address the token quantity specified within the environment variables (i.e., per `TOKENQTY` and `TOKENID`).

+## Faucet Capacity

+This faucet can service 450 uses per block (i.e., 25 txn limit/block x 18 addresses = 450).
 The server application allows the faucet admin to automatically distribute the tokens and BCH evenly across the first 18 addresses which are located on the `m/44'/245'/0'/0/X` HD path, where `X` is the address indecies 0 to 17.
 The admin can instantiate this automatic distribution by entering the `DISTRIBUTE_SECRET` environment variable into the site's address input field.

+NOTE: You will need to wait 1 block confirmation after distribution step before the faucet will be able to be used.
+This is because address selection is based on finding the first address with a unconfirmed balance of 0 BCH.

 ## Setup